rki-mf1/VirusWarn-Flu/README.md

 <div id="top"></div>

 <div align="center">
-<h1 align="center"> FluWarnSystem: Alert system and prioritization for concerning Influenza variants </h1>
+<h1 align="center"> VirusWarn-Flu </h1>
+<h3 align="center"> Mutation-Based Early Warning System to Prioritize Concerning Influenza Variants from Sequencing Data </h3>
 </div>

-The goal of VOCAL-Flu is to detect concerning Influenza variants from sequencing data.
+The goal of VirusWarn-Flu is to detect concerning Influenza variants from sequencing data.
 It does so by parsing Influenza genomes and detecting amino acids mutations in the spike proteins that can be associated with a phenotypic change.
 The phenotypic changes are annotated according to the knowledge accumulated on previous variants.
-The tool is based on <a href="https://github.com/rki-mf1/vocal"><strong>VOCAL</strong></a>: Variant Of Concern ALert and prioritization, which was invented for SARS-CoV-2.
+The tool is based on <a href="https://github.com/rki-mf1/VirusWarn-SC2"><strong>VirusWarn-SC2</strong></a>, which was invented for SARS-CoV-2.

+# Documentation

+VirusWarn-Flu is part of *VirusWarn*

+<a href="https://rki-mf1.github.io/viruswarn-doc/"><strong>Explore »</strong></a>

 # Getting Started

-⚠️**Note**: 🔌 Right now, FluWarnSystem is tested on Linux and Mac system only 💻
+⚠️ **Note**: 🔌 Right now, VirusWarn-Flu is tested on Linux and Mac system only 💻

 ## Quick Installation